ElijahCuff/AndroidNightmare/README.md

 • Reusing TxID from a previous transaction
 • Reverse Engineering to Enable Instant Decryption
 • Root Access to get AES key from data directory

+### TO:DO
+• TxID verification of time since install
+• Encrypted messages to server through PGP keys on both ends
+• Obfuscation of strings and functions
+• Decentralized key provider
+• Automatic key removal when closing the app (session only keys)

+## PROGRESS
+• Automatic key removal, session ONLY valid keys.
+• Warnings not to exit the application, impossible to decrypt.

 All of these things could be addressed easily using a decentralized system, this application is purely centralized apart from transaction verification.